spatialos/FlexibleProjectExample/README.md

-# Example project using a flexible project layout
+# Example project using the [flexible project layout (FPL)](https://docs.improbable.io/reference/latest/shared/flexible-project-layout/introduction)

-> **Warning**: This project should be considered [alpha maturity](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) and is intended for early evaluation.
-Config files and worker directories are not laid out as best practice or as an example of good project layout - instead, they're laid out to demonstrate the flexibility now available in the project layout.
+> **Warning**: The flexible project layout is in [alpha maturity](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages).
+It is available for testing and early evaluation but not recommended for public releases.
+Config files and worker directories are not laid out as best practice or as an example of good project layout - instead, they're laid out to demonstrate the flexibility now available.

 ## What is it?
 This is a simple SpatialOS project with two C# server workers (`HelloWorker` and `DiceWorker`) and one C# client worker (`Client`).